zsparal/api-documentation/source/reference/mollie-js/mollie-object.rst

    Possible values: ``"card"`` | ``"cardHolder"`` ``"cardNumber"`` ``"verificationCode"`` ``"expiryDate"``

    .. note:: Value ``"card"`` can not be used together with other ones (because it already contain all of the others).
-     For more info please read :doc:`Mollie Components </components/overview>`.
+     For more info, see :doc:`Mollie Components </components/overview>`.

 .. parameter:: options
    :type: options object